-The Company generates sufficient funds from its operations and maintains a high degree of liquidity in its investment portfolio to meet the demands of claim settlements and operating expenses.
-The primary sources of funds are premium collections, investment earnings, and fixed income maturities.
-In 2017, we raised \$93,145 in net proceeds from our IPO, which we planned to use for strategic acquisitions.
+We expect to generate sufficient funds from our operations and maintain a high degree of liquidity in our investment portfolio to meet the demands of claim settlements and operating expenses for the foreseeable future.
+Our primary sources of funds are premium collections, investment earnings, and fixed income maturities.